This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Bureau has also demonstrated a commitment to the enforcement of the bid-rigging provisions under the Act, on both international and domestic fronts.
 In April 2013, the largest fines ever by a court in Canada for bid rigging were ordered against Yazaki Corporation (C$30 million) and Furukawa Electric Co Ltd (C$5 million) in separate cases arising from participation in international bid-rigging conspiracies.
 In July 2013, JTEKT Corporation was fined C$5 million for its participation in an international cartel.

 In February 2012, Construction GTRL (1990) Inc Acoustique JCG Inc and Entreprises de Construction OPC Inc pleaded guilty to bid rigging related to the 2003 expansion of the Chicoutimi Hospital in Quebec.
 The Competition Bureau found that the companies entered into an agreement to predetermine the winner of the bidding process.
-Due to the bid rigging that occurred prior to the amendment of the bid-rigging provision of the Competition Act in March 2009, the companies were charged under the previous bid-rigging regime.
+Because of the bid rigging that occurred prior to the amendment of the bid-rigging provision of the Competition Act in March 2009, the companies were charged under the previous bid-rigging regime.
 They were fined a total of C$100,000 and are subject to a court order for 10 years.
 In June 2012, Colmatec Inc and its operations director pleaded guilty to participating in a bid-rigging scheme to obtain municipal contracts for special sewer services in Quebec.
 Colmatec Inc was fined C$50,000 and is subject to a court order, and the operations director was sentenced to 100 hours of community service and two years’ probation.
 In July 2012, Corporate Research Group Ltd pleaded guilty to bid rigging in relation to real estate advisory service contracts with the Canadian federal government.

 Another focus for the Bureau has been the pharmaceutical industry.
 In September 2014, the Bureau released a White Paper stating it may use its criminal enforcement powers to prosecute patent litigation settlement agreements between brand and generic drug manufacturers under certain circumstances.
 The White Paper states that section 45 of the Act may apply to settlements resulting in the delay of generic entry where the generic agrees not to enter the market before a certain date and there is compensation.
 The Bureau further elaborated that a patent settlement agreement between competitors would likely be pursued under section 45 if: